jpegleg/callsoup/README.md

 ```

 The fetch output includes a UUID which can be used to trace the transaction on the server side.
-The JSON structure in the example template is simple:
+The JSON response structure in the example template is simple:

 fetch success: `{ "Ok(())": "809b1d8e-75a5-4e52-a1e3-a02d68de0b37" }`